defridge/PP4-PT-Booking/README.md

 Description:

-*Test if a Trainer can sign in once they have been assigned as staff*
+*Test if a trainer can sign in once they have been assigned as staff*

 1. Navigate to [Hero's Personal Training](LINK) and click Sign In in the navbar
 2. Enter all relevant details, Username, Password